Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Dimensions: Typically 48-72 inches wide, 18-24 inches tall, 16-20 inches deep

-How It Works: The TV sits on top or within the cabinet.
+How It Works: The TV sits on top of or within the cabinet.
 Equipment shelves hold receivers, gaming consoles, and streaming devices.
 Media storage compartments hold DVDs, Blu-rays, or games.
 Doors close to hide all equipment from view.

 Best For: